lixiaoyi-12/FCM/README.md

 ```shell
 bedtools map -a conserved_elements.bed -b scores.bed -c 5 -o mean > scores_conserved_elements.txt
 ```
-scripts of other analysis
+Script of other analysis
 ---
-you can view the R script of Topanat tissue enrichment anlysis in ''identify FCM-associated genes
+meme_commond.sh is used when predicted motifs in self-generated regions based on MEME package tomtom_command.sh is used when compared newly predicted motifs with known motifs rm_redundant_gallus.py is used before